Industry Accreditation ‘Grandfather Rights’ withdrawal

 You can find the questions for the NOCN CPCS Competence Interview here so that you can practice.
 Documents:

 You can complete the NOCN CPCS Competence Interview at any CPCS Test Centre and the centre can charge you a maximum fee of £160.00.
 The Competence Interview will be notified to the CPCS team and may be monitored.
-Once you have completed the Competence Interview, the Test Centre will let us know and you can contact our Customer Operations team on 0300 999 1177 (option 2) to ‘top up’ your Competent Operator Card.
+Once you have completed the Competence Interview, the Test Centre will let us know and you can contact our Customer Operations team on 0844 815 7274 or at firstname.lastname@example.org to ‘top up’ your Competent Operator Card.

 If you have previously achieved a VQ in certain Construction or Plant related occupations, please send us proof and we can either change the date on the smart chip for free, or issue you a new smart card at an administrative cost of £10.00.